 Ventilate your home

 Modern homes are very airtight, which helps to keep our homes warmer longer – but can often stop unclean air from escaping.
 For this reason, it’s important to keep your home ventilated.
 Regularly opening windows could be all that is needed to ventilate your home.
 Extractor fans meanwhile may be useful that face onto busy roads (to prevent dirty air getting in), as well as helping to pump out steam in rooms such as the kitchen and bathroom (helping to prevent mold).
+A 10 inch inline fan is also a big help in improving indoor air quality.

 Grow indoor house plants